 Shipped halfway around the world to spend the summer with her mom’s eccentric Australian relatives, middle schooler and passionate violinist Louisa is prepared to be resentful.
 But life at the family’s remote camp in the Tasmanian rainforest is intriguing, to say the least.
 There are pig-footed bandicoots, scary spiders, weird noises and odors in the night, and a quirky boy named Colin who cooks the most amazing meals.
-Not the least strange is her Uncle Ruff, with his unusual pet and veiled hints about something … Continue reading →
+Not the least strange is her Uncle Ruff, with his unusual pet and veiled … Continue reading →

 Every night, Subhi slips out of the compound in the refugee camp and finds the treasures he believes the magical Night Sea brings him from his far away father.
 Every morning he shows the gifts to his mother, now barely responsive.
 Subhi has only known life within the fences of the permanent detention center.
 Up the hill from the center lives a girl named Jimmie who bears her own grief.
 She comforts herself with her mother’s necklace pendant, a sparrow carved from bone.
 She meets Subhi, and begs him to read her mother’s journal to her.
-Subhi shares the pages, filled with stories and songs as … Continue reading →
+Subhi shares the pages, filled with stories and songs … Continue reading →

 Newly orphaned, Ophelia Montague moves to the coast to live with her uncle.
 She soon finds her feet among the locals and takes on a history project learning about shipwrecks in the area.
 She meets Jack by the sea one night and falls deeply in love with him.
 Jack feels drawn to Ophelia, too, by a powerful force outside his control.
 He longs to be with her, but fears she may destroy him if she comes too close.
 Ophelia doesn’t understand the secrets Jack carries.
 She only knows she wants to be with him.
-When Jack reveals the cost of being with him, the price … Continue reading →
+When Jack reveals the cost of being with him, the … Continue reading →

 On the last night of her senior year, Lucy and her best friend set out on an adventure.
 The girls plan to track down Shadow and Poet, a secretive duo who pepper the city with brilliant graffiti and gut-wrenching poetry.
 Ed, Lucy’s sort-of-ex-boyfriend, wishes she’d see past her prejudices and assumptions.
 Her obsession with Shadow is sure to lead to disappointment, but it’s like a train wreck from which he can’t look away.
-As the night progresses, Lucy draws nearer to uncovering the identity of the elusive Shadow, but the closer she gets, the less he seems like the hero she’s built him … Continue reading →
+As the night progresses, Lucy draws nearer to uncovering the identity of the elusive Shadow, but the closer she gets, the less he seems like the hero she’s built … Continue reading →

 On the Jellicoe Road Melina Marchetta Penguin Australia